NTU-FRELab/complexity-drivers/README.md

 4. **Funding sources that supported the collection of the data:** Ocean Conservation Administration of Taiwan, Ministry of Science and Technology of Taiwan

-5. **Recommended citation for this dataset:** Wu, Meng-Hsin Morris; Ribas-Deulofeu, Lauriane; Liu, Chia-Hung Eric; Nozawa, Yoko; Denis, Vianney (2024), Data from: Benthic drivers of structural complexity in coral reefs across a tropical-subtropical transition zone, Dryad, Dataset, DOI: XXXX
+5. **Recommended citation for this dataset:** Wu, Meng-Hsin Morris; Ribas-Deulofeu, Lauriane; Liu, Chia-Hung Eric; Nozawa, Yoko; Denis, Vianney (2024), Data from: Benthic drivers of structural complexity in coral reefs across a tropical-subtropical transition zone, Forthcoming on Dryad, Dataset, https://doi.org/10.5061/dryad.931zcrjw2.

 ***DESCRIPTION OF THE DATA AND FILE STRUCTURE***